Homo Electric, Part 4: The Sum of Our Choices

 The clean energy transition isn’t a scientific challenge any more either.
 The scientists have done their bit, and will continue to do so for decades, documenting the change, doing the research, giving us better predictive capabilities.
 It’s science that alerted us to the damage we were doing, and science that’s given us answers for a long time now about where we’re headed.
 We’re the first generation in history to truly understand that we’re driving off a cliff, and also the last generation that’s able to do something about it.

-Perhaps you’re even one of those people that’s decided to make a real difference.
-You’re eating less meat, or you’ve become vegetarian.
+Perhaps you want to make a real difference.
+You’re eating less meat, or you’ve switched to a fully plant-based diet.
 Well done, that’s a good one.
-You take fewer flights these days — and that’s had a bigger impact on your personal carbon budget than a thousand LEDs ever could.
+It’ll make you live longer, for one.
+You also take fewer flights these days — and that’s had a bigger impact on your personal carbon budget than a thousand LEDs ever could.
 You deserve to feel a little smug.
-The most effective thing of all?
-Having one less child, which is several times more effective than all of the above added together.
-That’s obviously very personal.
-But if you have decided to do that, then it makes a huge difference.
+Or maybe you’re someone who’s done the most effective thing of all, by going childless or having one less child, which is several times more effective than all of the above added together.
 It represents one complete lifetime of a carbon footprint plus that person’s descendants forever, or at least, until we reach a zero net carbon equilibrium.

 All of those decisions though (even the decision to have fewer children) pale into insignificance compared to the single most important action you can personally take, right now, and for the rest of your life, to help get Homo Electric across the finish line without destroying the planet.

 Vote for the politicians who want to solve climate change.
 And I mean, really solve it.
 Accelerated decarbonisation can’t be achieved by technical innovation alone, because energy isn’t just a technological system.
 It represents a complex web of mutually reinforcing financial, social and political elements, each with long histories and entrenched defenders.
 Major change requires substantial cultural shifts and political struggle.
 And that doesn’t happen unless people make their choices known.